wp-plugins/wp-hide-dashboard/readme.txt

 = Version 2.2.1 =
 * Brought code and comments in line with core standards.
-* DrewAPicture was added as a contributor.
+* DrewAPicture was added as a plugin author.
 * Removed some unused code.
 * General cleanup.